-Conventionally, the energy eigenvalues of the finite-size system are calculated by combining the eigenvalue equation and the open boundary condition that the wavefunction satisfies.
+Conventionally, the energy eigenvalue of the finite-size system is calculated by combining the eigenvalue equation and open boundary conditions that the wavefunction satisfies.
 Meanwhile, the non-Bloch band theory allows us to readily calculate the asymptotic continuum sets of the energy eigenvalues in the thermodynamic limit, avoiding the cumbersome calculation process.
 To explain the method, let $\beta_1$ and $\beta_2$ denote the solutions of the eigenvalue equation, a quadratic equation of $\beta$.
-Notably, one can calculate the continuum energy bands by combining the eigenvalue equation and the continuum set of $\beta_1$ and $\beta_2$, satisfying
+Notably, one can calculate the continuum energy band by combining the eigenvalue equation and the continuum set of $\beta_1$ and $\beta_2$, satisfying

-The closed curve determined by Eq.~(\ref{conditionGBZ}) is called the generalized Brillouin zone, and it forms the circle with the radius $\sqrt{\left|\left(t_1-\gamma\right)/\left(t_1+\gamma\right)\right|}$ enclosing the origin of the complex plane.
+The closed curve determined by Eq.~(\ref{conditionGBZ}) is called the generalized Brillouin zone, and it forms the circle with the radius $\sqrt{\left|\left(t_1-\gamma\right)/\left(t_1+\gamma\right)\right|}$ enclosing the origin of the $\beta(=e^{ik})$ plane.
 We note that the generalized Brillouin zone becomes a unit circle in Hermitian cases because the Bloch wavenumber takes real values.
-We show the continuum energy bands calculated from Eq.~(\ref{conditionGBZ}), the energy bands obtained from the conventional Bloch band theory, and the energy eigenvalues of the finite-size system with the open boundary condition in Fig.~\ref{nHSSHmodelfig}.
+We show the continuum energy bands calculated from Eq.~(\ref{conditionGBZ}), the energy bands obtained from the conventional Bloch band theory, and the energy eigenvalues of the finite-size system with an open boundary condition in Fig.~\ref{nHSSHmodelfig}.
 One can confirm that the continuum energy bands (red curve) truly reproduce the energy eigenvalues (black dots) except for the energies of the topological edge states around $E=0$ (green dots).
-We remark that the continuum energy band distributes inside the energy band calculated from the real-valued Bloch wavenumber (blue curve).
+We remark that the continuum energy bands are distributed inside the energy band calculated from the real-valued Bloch wavenumber (blue curve).

 The continuum energy bands of the non-Hermitian SSH model open the line gap, whose topology can be characterized by the $Z$ topological invariant, similar to the conventional SSH model.
-Meanwhile, the point-gap topology for the continuum energy bands becomes trivial because the energy winding number takes zero.
+Meanwhile, the point-gap topology for the continuum energy band becomes trivial because the energy winding number always takes zero.
 We next review how to investigate the line-gap topology from the viewpoint of the non-Bloch band theory.
 According to Refs.~\cite{Yao2018,Yokomizo2019}, the winding number can be defined from the generalized Brillouin zone as follows: